OneAndOnlyFinbar/DBMDataAPI/README.md

 # Installation

 Once you have downloaded the main branch unzip the `DBMDataAPI-main.zip` folder drag the unzipped `DBMDataAPI-main` folder over to your bots main directory.
-Then install [the express node module](https://www.npmjs.com/package/express).
+Then install [the express node module](https://www.npmjs.com/package/express) by running `npm i express` in your console.

 # Running